Taizan Maezumi: Biography

 Maezumi was born in Japan on February 24, 1931, to Yoshiko Kuroda-Maezumi and Baian Hakujun Kuroda, a prominent Sōtō priest, in his father's temple in Ōtawara, Tochigi.
 In later years, he took the name Maezumi, his mother's maiden name.
 He was ordained as a novice monk in the Sōtō lineage at age eleven, and in high school began studying koans under a lay Rinzai instructor, Koryū Osaka.
 While studying under Koryu he attended Komazawa University—receiving degrees in oriental literature and philosophy.
 After college he trained at Sōji-ji, and then received shihō from his father in 1955, a standard procedure in the Soto-sect, where local temple-propriety is inherited from father to son.
-In 1956 he was sent to the United States to serve as a priest at the Zenshuji in Little Tokyo, Los Angeles, a Japanese-American neighborhood, working part-time at a factory.
+In 1956 he was sent to the United States to serve as a priest at the Zenshuji Soto Mission in Little Tokyo, Los Angeles, a Japanese-American neighborhood, working part-time at a factory.

-The Zenshuji Soto Mission consisted of a Japanese-American congregation that placed little emphasis on zazen.
-Maezumi began sitting zazen occasionally with Nyogen Senzaki, in nearby Boyle Heights, Los Angeles for the next two years.
-In 1959 Maezumi took classes in English at San Francisco State University.The same year he met Shunryū Suzuki for the first time and occasionally visited Suzuki's temple, Sokoji, for ceremonies.
-Early in the 1960s, Maezumi began holding zazen at Zenshuji for Western students, which eventually led to the opening of the Zen Center of Los Angeles in 1967.
-That same year he married his first wife, Charlene (they divorced in 1971.)
+The Zenshuji Soto Mission served a Japanese-American congregation and placed little emphasis on zazen.
+During his early years in Los Angeles, Maezumi sat occasionally with Nyogen Senzaki in nearby Boyle Heights.
+In 1959, he took classes in English at San Francisco State University, met Shunryū Suzuki, and occasionally visited Suzuki's temple, Sokoji, for ceremonies.

+Maezumi later recalled that he wanted to sit zazen with people in the United States, including non-Japanese practitioners, but that such participation was not welcomed within Zenshuji's congregation.
+In the early 1960s, he began holding zazen at Zenshuji for Western students, but due to the tension that eventually led to the opening of the Zen Center of Los Angeles in 1967.
+That same year, he married his first wife, Charlene; they divorced in 1971.